Taiwan, China

 The Chinese Communist Party (CCP) officially mandates the use of terms like "Taiwan, China".
 In contrast, the ROC government, along with supporters of Taiwan Independence, rejects them; citing that it denies the ROC's sovereignty and existence while reducing both its political and territorial status to a province of mainland China.

+Minor spelling and translation variations exist, such as "Taiwan Province of China", "Taiwan (Province of China)", "China Taiwan", "Chinese Taiwan", and "Taiwan (China)".

 Claims of two "China"

 The dispute and ambiguity over the meaning of "China" and which "China" stemmed from the division of Republic of China into two Chinas at the "end" of the Chinese Civil War in 1955.
 (Note: There is some debate whether the war has ended since the two Chinas are still fighting for international recognition and assurance of sovereignty.
 See Chinese Civil War for details.)
 (Fighting between the two merely eased off after 1949 and no signing of a peace treaty or armistice ever occurred; the PRC still threatens attack on ROC/Taiwan when it deems necessary.)
 The term "China" historically meant the various regimes and imperial dynasties which controlled territories in mainland Asia prior to 1911, when the imperial system was overthrown and the Republic of China (ROC) was established as an Asian republic.
 In 1927, the Chinese Civil War started between the Kuomintang (KMT, founding party of the ROC) and the CCP.
 The CCP eventually won control of most of ROC's original territory (mainland China) in 1949, when they proclaimed the "People's Republic of China" (PRC) on that territory.

 Since then, two Chinas have existed, although the PRC was not internationally recognized then.
 The Republic of China government retrieved Taiwan in 1945 back from Japan, then fled in 1949 to Taiwan with the aim to retake mainland China.
-Both the ROC and the PRC still officially (constitutionally) claim mainland China and the Taiwan Area as part of their respective territories.
-In reality, the PRC rules only mainland China and has no control of but claims Taiwan as part of its territory under its "One China Principle".
+Both the ROC and the PRC still officially (constitutionally) claim mainland China and the Taiwan Area as part of their respective territories In reality, the PRC rules only mainland China and has no control of but claims Taiwan as part of its territory under its "One China Principle".
 The ROC, which rules only the Taiwan Area (composed of Taiwan and its nearby minor islands), became known as "Taiwan" after its largest island, (an instance of pars pro toto).
 Constitutional reform in 1991 amended electoral laws to focus on the territory controlled by the Republic of China, increasingly referred to as "the Republic of China on Taiwan" or simply "Taiwan".